caezord/caezord/README.md

-## Hi there 👋 I'm Caê!
+# Hi there 👋 I'm Caê!

-- 🎮 I’m currently working on game design projects
-- 🌱 I’m enroled in a Computer Science major, currently on my second year!
-- 😄 Pronouns: he/him | ele/dele

-<h3 align="left">Stats</h3>
+I'm a Computer Science major from Brazil on my third year!
+I'm currently working on <b>game design</b> projects as the CGD, and FrontEnd projects as a web designer and developer.
+<br>In my free time i enjoy watching a nice movie or playing rhythm games 😁 Let's connect!

+## 📚 Stats

 ###